There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Nuke New York (-2pts)

 Pro: Team Tension (+8pts)

 Having the team not get along seems like a simple idea, but it ended up being really effective for this movie for a few reasons.
 To start, it made it seem like this was not going to be an easy victory for the heroes.
 Having them not on the same page gave Loki a real shot at coming out of this victorious.
-Then, by having Loki being the one stoking the flames that was the tension between the characters, it made Loki seem like a real threat, as it was like he was beating the Avengers in a game they did not even know they were playing.
+Then, by having Loki being the one stoking the tension between the characters, it made Loki seem like a real threat, as it was like he was beating the Avengers in a game they did not even know they were playing.